charmarr/charmarr-meta/adr/storage/adr-001-shared-pvc-architecture.md

 * Good, because hardlinks work correctly across all arr applications, preventing duplicate storage usage for seeded torrents
 * Good, because follows proven k8s-at-home patterns that the community already uses successfully
 * Good, because storage expansion only needs to happen in one place rather than coordinating across multiple PVCs
-* Good, because standardizing on Trash Guides directory structure ensures compatibility with existing arr stack documentation and tools
+* Good, because standardizing on TRaSH Guides directory structure ensures compatibility with existing arr stack documentation and tools
 * Good, because separating config storage from media storage allows different storage backends optimized for each use case
 * Bad, because we cannot use Juju's built-in storage declarations for the shared data volume
 * Bad, because all charms must coordinate to use the same directory structure within the shared storage